capitalaquilacrest-tech/AQUILAV6/src/aquila-landing-knowledge.md

 Question: Who is the Country Manager?

 Answer:
-“The current Country Manager is Rexter Ramos.
-Temporary profile information: KIMBERDOG.
-Additional verified profile details will be supplied or published by the administrator.”
+“The current Country Manager is Sabin Aboitiz.

 Question: Who owns Aquila or who is the CEO?

 Answer:
-“The current Owner/CEO is Kimberly.
-Temporary profile information: KIMBERDOG.
-Additional verified profile details will be supplied or published by the administrator.”
+“The current Owner/CEO is Roman Rosslenbroich.

 Question: How does the company earn?